simong/CloudAppJava/README.md

 Usage Example
 -------------

-    CloudApi api = new CloudApiImpl("Your email here", "Your password here");
+    CloudApp api = new CloudAppImpl("Your email here", "Your password here");

     // Add a new bookmark
     CloudAppItem bookmark = api.createBookmark('Simon Gaeremynck's portfolio', 'gaeremynck.com');